-Rubric 3: Using Knowledge of Children to Inform Teaching and Learning

-How does the candidate use knowledge ae of the children to iustify instructional plans? now does the canalate doe knowledge je or the ormater to
+Rubric 3: Using Knowledge of Children to Inform Teaching and Learning How does the candidate use knowledge of the children to justify instructional plans?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's justification of learning tasks either is missing OR represents a deficit view of children and their backgrounds.
 Candidate justifies learning tasks with limited attention to children's • prior academic learning OR • personal, cultural, or community assets.
 Candidate justifies why learning tasks (or their adaptations) are developmentally appropriate using examples of children's • prior academic learning OR • personal, cultural, or community assets.
 Candidate makes superficial connections to research and/or developmental theory.
 Candidate justifies why learning tasks (or their adaptations) are developmentally appropriate using examples of children's • prior academic learning AND • personal, cultural, or community assets.
 Candidate makes connections to research and/or developmental theory.
 Level 4 plus: Candidate's justification is supported by principles from research and/or developmental theory.